🍋 Lemonade Frequently Asked Questions

 Secondary: Extra Models Directory (GGUF)

-Lemonade Server can discover GGUF models from a secondary directory using the --extra-models-dir option, enabling compatibility with llama.cpp and LM Studio model caches.
+Lemonade Server can discover GGUF models from a secondary directory using the extra_models_dir option, enabling compatibility with llama.cpp and LM Studio model caches.
 Suggested paths:

 - Windows: